gavinlyonsrepo/LR_meter_arduino/README.md

 **Inductance test**

-This test is activated by push button on joystick.

-This test test range is from 80uH to 30,000uH.
+This tests test range is from 80uH to 30,000uH.
 Ideally the capacitors in circuit must be in specification and measured on a good quality meter.
 The unknown test inductor is placed in  parallel with a capacitor is creating an LC circuit.

 As soon as the voltage on the LC circuit becomes positive, the LM393 will be floating, which can be pulled high with a pull up resistor.
 When the voltage on the LC circuit becomes negative, the LM393 will pull its output to ground.